 - 02 Cool Stuff: Mini-poster of Prince Erik.

 - Prince Erik, of course, is the protagonist in Beyond Shadowgate.
-Now, who would actually want a portrait of him?
-Seriously?
+Behold Prince Erik's asymmetrical face, droopy sword and fancy belt.

 -